missinglinkai/devextreme-reactive/README.md

+# INTERNAL - HOW TO UPDATE:
+1. install on other repo using yarn
+2. copy to this branch (grid-material-ui)
+3. change columnTitle decalartion on all files:
+ 3.1. columnTitle: oneOfType([object.isRequired, string.isRequired]),
+ 3.1. columnTitle: ''

 # DevExtreme React Grid Material UI

 A template suite used to render the React Grid based on Material UI components.